Are The Beatles Really The Greatest Of All Time?

 The Beatles were not afraid to wear their musical influences on their sleeves.
 The cover versions they recorded for their early albums were often the "B" sides and rarities of other artists that few people were familiar with before they appeared on a Beatles record.
 Quickly, can anybody tell me who recorded "Mr. Moonlight" and "Anna" before they did?

 The Beatles were among the first bands to use outside musicians to supplement the rock band format as their arrangements and productions became more intricate and sophisticated.
-They were early users of the synthesizer.
+They were early adopters of the synthesizer.
 They were pioneers of multi-track recording techniques that often allowed the four musicians to sound like a band twice its size.

 I've listed only a few of The Fab Four's accomplishments.
 They achieved so many other "firsts" that have been so well documented over the last several decades that I'll spare you the boredom of listing more of them here.
 Music fans the world over already know them anyway.

 So, let us move on to the big question that is the title of this article.
 I've often been curious about how much of the band's artistic freedom was a result of their superlative talents and how much was granted to them because of their enormous popularity and commercial success.
 The Beatles were permitted to take chances that other artists were never allowed to take.
 For instance, when someone told Lennon that radio wouldn't play "Hey Jude" because it was way too long at 7:11 his response was a simple, "They will because it's us."
-Not only was he right the song went on to become their biggest selling hit single.
+Not only was he right, the song went on to become their biggest selling hit single.

 Tracks from Sgt Pepper's Lonely Hearts Club Band were played on big-time commercial radio, even Top 40 stations, without the benefit of a hit single.
 What other rock band could say that in 1967?
 Did it mean there was nobody else was making albums at the time that deserved the same widespread airplay?
 Of course not.
-The Beatles fame made it easier to be granted privileges nobody else received.
+The Beatles fame and accomplishments made it easier to be granted privileges nobody else received.

 I'm not trying to take anything away from The Beatles.
-They always have been, and probably always will be, my favorite artist.
+They always have been, and always will be, my favorite artist.
 It's just that I've often wondered if other musicians were given the same freedom The Beatles had throughout their careers would they have been able to reach the same artistic plateau?

 Comments